Definition of Fringe Benefits

 - Not all benefits are taxable.
 IRS specifies three categories of benefits viz., non-taxable benefits, partially taxable benefits & tax deferred benefits.

-- For paying tax, we need to know the value of benefit multiplied by the tax rate.
+- For paying tax, we need to know the value of the benefit multiplied by the tax rate.
 Tax rate is specified by the IRS but the real task lies in valuing the benefits.

 - The valuation is majorly based on the fair value principle.